This is a collaborative post.

 Make Your Grass Artificial

 The lawn is one of the most difficult things in your garden to care for and get right.
 Once it turns brown and patchy, it’s very hard to turn things around and relaying the lawn is often the only way to make it look great again.
 However, there is an alternative.
-By choosing a type of artificial lawn, such as LazyLawn Artificial Grass, you can save yourself a lot of time and energy.
+By choosing a type of artificial grass, you can save yourself a lot of time and energy.
 There is pretty much no maintenance involved.

 Use More Containers for Plants